blog-dovydasvenckus/blog/_posts/2017-09-24-hamcrest-mockito-failed-assert-mystic-message.md

 ## Solution

-It fails because Mockito 1 depends on Hamcrest and JUnit has Hamcrest as transient dependency.
+It fails because Mockito 1 depends on Hamcrest and JUnit has Hamcrest as a transient dependency.
 So Mockito library starts using Hamcrest from JUnit.
 This causes described failure.

 ### Solution 1.
 You should be using Mockito 2
-In this example, I have imported Mockito 1 version, because from Maven repository I have accidently selected mockito-all.jar.
+In this example, I have imported Mockito 1 version, because from Maven repository I have accidentally selected mockito-all.jar.
 You should use mockito-core jar to get Mockito 2.
 Mockito 2 does not depend on Hamcrest so this issue is resolved simply by upgrading to Mockito 2.